 If walking dogs in a group:

-- do not include any dogs from self-isolating or shielding housesholds – these animals should be walked separately
+- not include any dogs from self-isolating households or belonging to a person at increased medical risk – these animals should be walked separately

-- keep all dogs in the group on a lead to avoid contact with other people and any dogs not in the walking group
+- keep all dogs in the group on a lead if necessary to avoid contact with other people and any dogs not in the walking group

 - make your clients aware of this, so they can decide whether they want their dog to be walked separately or as part of the group